graemetlloyd/ProjectWhalehead/Outline.md

 Brochu, C. A. and Norell, M. A., 2000.
 Temporal congruence and the origin of birds.
 Journal of Vertebrate Paleontology, 20, 197-200.

 Cobbett, A., Wilkinson, M. and Wills, M. A., 2007.
 Fossils impact as hard as living taxa in parsimony analyses of morphology.
 Systematic Biology, 56, 753-766.

+Demar, D. G., 2013.
+A new fossil salamander (Caudata, Proteidae) from the Upper Cretaceous (Maastrichtian) Hell Creek Formation, Montana, U.S.A.
+Journal of Vertebrate Paleontology, 33, 588-598.

 Felsenstein, J., 1985.
 Phylogenies and the comparative method.
 American Naturalist, 125, 1-15.